Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Are appropriate test statistics reported, including the degrees of freedom and p-values?

-* For Bayesian analyses, have all results been reported, at a minimum including information on choice of priors and MCMC (Markov chain Monte Carlo) settings (e.g. burn-in, the number of iterations, and thinning intervals)?
+* For Bayesian analyses, have all results been reported, at a minimum including information on choice of priors and MCMC (Markov Chain Monte Carlo) settings (e.g. burn-in, the number of iterations, and thinning intervals)?

 ### Involving fossil specimens